microsoft/onnxruntime/docs/Hosting_Application_Usage.md

 curl -X POST --data-binary "@predict_request_0.pb" -H "Content-Type: application/octet-stream" -H "Foo: 1234"  http://127.0.0.1:8001/v1/models/mymodel/versions/3:predict
 ```

-To control the response data type, we allow the client to send the request with `Accept` header field to indicate what kind of serialization to be expected.
-It has the same choices and meanings as `Content-Type` header field.
+Clients can control the response type by setting the request with an `Accept` header field and the server will serialize in your desired format.
+The choices currently available are the same as the `Content-Type` header field.

 ## Advanced Topics

 ### Number of HTTP Threads

-This configuration is for advanced users to optimize the utilization of the server.
-Our default value comes from the number of CPU cores in the environment.
+You can change this to optimize server utilization.
+The default is the number of CPU cores on the host machine.

 ### Request ID and Client Request ID

-In production environment, to make the client side easily track their request/response and benefit server owner (usually not the same person who maintain the client) investigate issues on server side, we provide the following header fields:
+For easy tracking of requests, we provide the following header fields:

-* `x-ms-request-id`: it will only be available in the response header, no matter the request succeeded or failed.
-It will be a GUID/uuid string with dash, e.g. `72b68108-18a4-493c-ac75-d0abd82f0a11`.
+* `x-ms-request-id`: will be in the response header, no matter the request result.
+It will be a GUID/uuid with dash, e.g. `72b68108-18a4-493c-ac75-d0abd82f0a11`.
 If the request headers contain this field, the value will be ignored.
-* `x-ms-client-request-id`: it is a field for client to provide some tracking information.
-The content will be persisted in the response headers with the same name.
-Except this header field, other custom header fields will not be persisted by the HTTP server.
+* `x-ms-client-request-id`: a field for clients to tracking their requests.
+The content will persist in the response headers.

-Here is an example:
+Here is an example of a client sending a request:

 #### Client Side